 If a local authority finds any places where the air quality objectives are not likely to be achieved, it must declare an Air Quality Management Area there.
-This area could be just one or two streets, or it could be much bigger.
+This area could be just one or two st (National Records of Scotland, 2016) reets, or it could be much bigger.
 Then the local authority will put together a plan to improve the air quality in this area.